davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 But that line of code is only *sometimes* the decision point!

 * Sometimes a node votes, but even after doing so, no proposal has a majority yet.
-So the vote is insufficient to make a decision
+So the vote is insufficient for making a decision
 * Other times a node votes after a proposal already has a majority.
 So the vote is redundant
 * Only one vote causes a proposal to cross the critical boundary sub-majority to majority.
 This vote locks in the majority, preventing other proposals from ever reaching a majority.
 So that vote is the algorithm's decision point.

 We'll call things like the voting step a **potential decision point**: sometimes a potential decision point is the system-wide decision point, but more often, potential decision points are either insufficient (executing them does not cause the system to decide), and sometimes they're redundant (the system has already decided).
-The only reason to have more than one potential decision point is to deal with system faults.
+Basically, each one tries to make the system-wide decision, and the system as a whole is set up to ensure one, and only one actually makes a decision.

-Having more than one potential decision point creates redundancy in our algorithm, so that if a node that needs to execute a potential decision point crashes, some other node can run another potential decision point in compensation.
-As long as one of those potential decision points manages to make the decision, the algorithm should be fault tolerant, theoretically.
-For example, the leader-based replication ended up not being fault tolerant because there is only one node that runs potential decision points &mdash; the leader &mdash; and if you lose the leader, you lose everything.
+Having more than one potential decision point lets the algorithm deal with faults, by creating redundancy: if a node that needs to execute a potential decision point crashes, it's not a problem, some other node can execute another potential decision point to compensate.
+The only tricky thing is to make sure at least one of those potential decision points manages to make the decision, and the decision is only made once.
+For example, the leader-based replication ended up not being fault tolerant because there is only one node that runs potential decision points &mdash; the leader &mdash; and if you lose the leader, you lose all your potential decision points.
 Majority voting has many more potential decision points (one per node), so it has many more opportunites to compensate if a node crashes.

 But majority voting still doesn't have as many potential decision points as it needs, does it?
 Because sometimes you can get into a split vote, using up all potential decision points except the last one, and then if the last node crashes, your last potential decision point is gone too, and you're stuck with no decision point, and no potential decision points left.
 The FLP proof is, basically, that every consensus algorithm has this problem.
 No matter how potential decision points you have, you can always run out before the end of the algorithm.
-All because of one pesky truth:

 ## All Good Things Must Come to an End